dbt-labs/docs.getdbt.com/website/docs/community/spotlight/sam-debruyn.md

     link: https://www.linkedin.com/in/samueldebruyn/
   - name: Blog
     link: https://debruyn.dev/
-dateCreated: 2023-11-07
+dateCreated: 2023-11-03
 hide_table_of_contents: true
 ---

 ## When did you join the dbt community and in what way has it impacted your career?

-I joined the dbt community at the end of 2020, when we had dbt 0.18.
+I <a href="https://www.getdbt.com/community/join-the-community/" rel="noopener noreferrer" target="_blank">joined the dbt Community</a> at the end of 2020, when we had dbt 0.18.
 At first, I was a bit suspicious.
 I thought to myself, how could a tool this simple make such a big difference?
 But after giving it a try, I was convinced: this is what we'll all be using for our data transformations in the future. dbt shines in its simplicity and very low learning curve.
 Thanks to dbt, a lot more people can become proficient in data analytics.
 I became a dbt evangelist, both at my job as well as in local and online data communities.
 I think that data holds the truth.
 And I think that the more people we can give access to work with data, so that they don't having to depend on others to work with complex tooling, the more we can achieve together.

 ## What dbt community leader do you identify with?
 How are you looking to grow your leadership in the dbt community?